sstrickland85/political-speech-analysis/FinalStreamlitApp/readme.md

 pwd #returns the current directory mkdir Projects
 ```
-NOTE: *home_dir* is sometimes the same as the username in the terminal prompt
+**NOTE**: *home_dir* is sometimes the same as the username in the terminal prompt

 ### Step 2: Clone the private repo political-speech-analysis
-NOTE: if you've already configured an SSH key for your GitHub profile and current device, skip to step 2c
+**NOTE**: if you've already configured an SSH key for your GitHub profile and current device, skip to step 2c

 #### Step 2a: Generate SSH key
 Follow GitHub's instructions <https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent>

 Complete sections **Generating a new SSH key** and **Adding your SSH key to the ssh-agent**

-NOTE: Save the key in the default location.
+**NOTE**: Save the key in the default location.
 It is not necessary to create a passphrase, but ensure you remove the `UseKeychain` line
 from the `/.ssh/config` file if you omit the passphrase.

 #### Step 2b: Add the SSH public key to your GitHub account